mahlonsmith/Arborist-SNMP/README.md

   * Only monitor specific disk partitions, warning at different capacities .
   * Ensure the 'important' processing is running with the '--production' flag.
   * Warns at 95% memory utilization OR 10% swap.
+  * Ensure '/' is not a mounted as a read-only filesystem.

 -